bahyway/StepByStepLab/__NewProjects/03_ETLWay.Studio/docs/01_Instructions_.md

 > **ETLWay** handles these advanced patterns—Asset-Driven Execution and Parallel Processing—automatically through our **Visual SSISight Interface**, powered by a high-performance .NET 8 Core.
 We bring Modern Data Orchestration to non-coders."*

 **Conclusion:** Keep the PDF as a reference for "Feature Parity" (making sure you can do what they can do), but proceed with your **C# Microservices** architecture.
 It is more specialized and performant for your specific Graph/AI needs.

+## Question05:
+We already changed this name "SSISight" to ETLWay.Engine

+## Answer05: